 CLA urges the government to address the copyright implications of the Internet and digital content with a balanced and thoughtful public policy-based approach that upholds and protects Canadian values and culture and user rights as reinforced by the Supreme Court of Canada.
-Technology and the content provision industries are rapidly evolving and legislative attempts to force existing business models on Canadians by placing constraints on their use of technology are both wrong and ultimately quixotic.
-The core principles in the WIPO Copyright treaties not already recognized in Canadian law do not require such a maximalist approach and can be incorporated without resorting to the type of barriers on the use of technology found in Bill C-32.
+Technology and the content industries are rapidly evolving, and legislative attempts to force existing business models on Canadians by placing constraints on their legitimate use of works through the application and blanket protection of digital locks are both wrong and ultimately quixotic.
+The core principles in the WIPO Copyright treaties do not require such a maximalist approach and can be incorporated without resorting to the type of barriers to non-infringing uses found in Bill C-11.